mjyoung/API-Command-Line-Tool/README.md

 * Adapt an API to the developer's use case

 Note:
-The Watson API CLI is not intended to hand-hold a brand new user through the application and API set up process.
+The Watson API CLI is not necessarily intended to hand-hold a first-time user through the application and API set up process.
 It is intended to allow seasoned users to do tasks more efficiently by using the command-line.

 ## Node packages used:
 * [Commander.js](https://github.com/visionmedia/commander.js/)